doomhz/node-lambda-req/README.md

 ## LambdaProxy

-This is a wrapper for direct Lambda invocation calls.
-It knows how to set the `command` and `parameters` on internal calls.
+A wrapper for direct Lambda invocation calls.
+Sets the `command` and `parameters` on internal calls.

 ### .constructor([client = `Object` = `AWS.Lambda`])